wri/cities-indicators-api/README.md

         ```sh
         uvicorn main:app --env-file '.env' --reload
         ```
-4. If you need to run pylint on your local environment:
+4. If you are on a Debian/Ubuntu system, install the `python3-venv` package using the following command:
     ```sh
+    sudo apt install python3.10-venv
+    ```
+5. Navigate to [http://localhost:8000/docs](http://localhost:8000/docs) to preview the API documentation.

+## Best Practices

+To ensure the maintainability and quality of the codebase, please adhere to the following Python best practices:

+1. **Code Formatting**:
+   - Use `black` for consistent code formatting.
+Run `black` using:
+     ```sh
+     black .
+     ```

+2. **Linting**:
+   - Use `pylint` to check for potential errors and enforce coding standards.
+Run `pylint` on your Python files with:
+     ```sh
      pylint $(git ls-files '*.py')
      ```
-5. If you are on a Debian/Ubuntu system, install the `python3-venv` package using the following command:
+   - Configure `.pylintrc` as needed for project-specific settings.

+3. **Type Checking**:
+   - Use `mypy` for type checking to catch type-related bugs.
+Run it using:
      ```sh
-    sudo apt install python3.10-venv
+     mypy .
      ```

-6. Navigate to [http://localhost:8000/docs](http://localhost:8000/docs) to preview the API documentation.
+4. **Testing**:
+   - Write tests for your code using `pytest` to ensure your application behaves as expected.
+Install `pytest` and run tests with:
+     ```sh
+     pip install pytest
+     pytest
+     ```

+5. **Documentation**:
+   - Update the documentation to reflect changes in the codebase.
+Ensure that all public functions and methods are properly documented.

+6. **Dependency Management**:
+   - Use `pip` to manage dependencies and ensure consistency across environments.
+Generate a `requirements.txt` with:
+     ```sh
+     pip freeze > requirements.txt
+     ```
+   - Install dependencies when `requirements.txt` is changed:
+     ```sh
+    pip install -r requirements.txt
+     ```

+8. **Code Review**:
+   - Participate in code reviews to ensure code quality and share knowledge with team members.

+By following these best practices, you will help maintain a high-quality and consistent codebase.
+Feel free to reach out if you have any questions or need assistance.

 ## Deployment
 The API is deployed to [https://citiesapi-1-x4387694.deta.app/](https://citiesapi-1-x4387694.deta.app/).
 We followed this tutorial to get it working: [FastAPI Deta Deployment](https://fastapi.tiangolo.com/deployment/deta/).